 Staphylococcus, also known simply as staph, is a bacterial infection that affects the skin.
 Many healthy people carry this bacteria on the outer layer of their skin without issue.
 However, when the skin is damaged, this bacteria can quickly enter it and cause a life-threatening infection.
 An opening like a cut from shaving or even from plucking out an ingrown hair, if left untreated, can lead to a staph infection.

 The infected site will turn into a pus-filled cyst or abscess that will continue to grow until it is drained, even to the size of a baseball in many severe instances.
 These painful infection sites can lead to even more severe infections.
 If drainage of the site is not done in enough time, the staph infection could lead to a more serious condition known as sepsis.

 Sepsis is an infection that goes into the bloodstream.
 Naturally, the body will release chemicals to fight off any infection.
 Sepsis will occur when these chemicals lead to inflammation in various other parts of the body.
 This could ultimately lead to failure of multiple organs and even death.
 The good news is that if staph is caught early on and the abscess has been properly drained, antibiotics can be administered to treat and cure the infection.

 Prevent Ingrown Hairs and Infections

-While it is not uncommon for people to develop ingrown hairs, more often than not they never consider the health ramifications of an infected ingrown hair.
+While it is not uncommon for people to develop ingrown hairs, more often than not never consider the health ramifications of an infected ingrown hair.
 The first step towards avoiding infection is to practice proper grooming techniques that can prevent ingrown hairs in the first place.
 Here are a few helpful tips to keep in mind:

 - Prior to shaving, always wash the area with warm water and a mild cleanser.